I Am :

 Apart from technological and operational levers, the level of traffic and the share of the global carbon budget allocated to aviation are the two parameters that determine the sustainability of a trajectory for the aviation sector.
 Their value must be set by political decisions.
 The limits on the aviation sector's ability to rapidly reduce its CO2 emissions imply that, if traffic grows at the rate envisaged by the aviation industry, it will consume a larger share of the carbon budget than its current share of emissions, thus requiring other sectors of activity to reduce their emissions faster than the average.

-Uncertainties over energy availability
+Uncertainties over Energy Availability

-The decarbonisation of aviation fuels could be limited by the availability of low-carbon energy resources.
+The decarbonization of aviation fuels could be limited by the availability of low-carbon energy resources.
 Their massive use could then lead to a displacement of environmental problems, particularly related to land use.
 Generally speaking, it is necessary to consider the transition of the aviation sector in a systemic way within the framework of planetary limits.

-Consult our "aviation and climate" guidelines
+Consult our "Aviation and Climate" Guidelines

 Related Content